cylc/cylc-admin/docs/proposal-spawn-on-d.md

 would need to suicide the waiting `foo`.
 (Not however this is an artifact of auto-spawning xtriggered tasks - if these tasks were also spawned on demand in response to xtrigger events, suicide triggers wouldn't be needed here either).

-### What's in the n=0 Window?

-- current active tasks: preparing, submitted, running
-    - or the most recent active tasks, if the workflow has stalled
-- waiting tasks with partially satisfied prerequisites
-- waiting tasks that are waiting on xtriggers

 ### REFLOW